By law, you must give notice of your marriage or civil partnership in person at a register office before it can take place. It costs £35 per person.

 When you arrive

-- please arrive no more than 5 minutes before your appointment and ring the doorbell at the main entrance
+- please arrive no more than 5 minutes before your appointment and ring the doorbell or let the receptionist know that you have arrived

 - in order to manage the number of people entering the building, if you arrive earlier than this you are likely to have to wait outside

-- you will need to use hand sanitiser provided before seeing the registrar
+- you will be encouraged to use hand sanitiser provided before seeing the registrar

 - no payment will be accepted at the appointment